NickCraver/nickcraver.github.com/blog/_posts/2019-08-06-stack-overflow-how-we-do-app-caching.markdown

 **Q**: What happens when someone runs [`FLUSHALL`](https://redis.io/commands/flushall) on production?
 **A**: It's against policy to comment on future criminal investigations.
+[Redis 6 is adding ACLs though](https://redis.io/topics/acl), which will limit the suspect pool.

 **Q**: How do the police investigators figure out what happened in either of the above cases?
 Or any latency spike?
 **A**: Redis has a nifty feature called [`SLOWLOG`](https://redis.io/commands/slowlog) which (by default) logs every command over 10ms in duration.